UoA-eResearch/cer_account/README.md

 cer_account
 ===========

-Web-based interface to view and edit information about an existing account, and to request a new account on the Auckland NeSI cluster.
+Web-based interface to view and edit information of an existing account, and to request a new account on the Auckland NeSI cluster.